zxeltor/zxeltor.StoCombat.Realtime/README.md

 ## Details
 The addon maintains a list of units attacked by the player while in combat.
 Each unit killed by the player while in combat is counted as a kill.
 When the player reaches certain consecutive kill achievements, a message is displayed to the screen, along with an audio file playback from the Unreal Tournament Announcer.

-Your consecutive kill count is reset when you enter a new zone, or player death occurs.
+Your consecutive kill count is reset after you've been out of combat for a configured amount of time, or when your player dies.
 This puts you back at the bottom of the achievement list.

 __Note(s):__
 * If you attack a unit, then leave combat with the unit before they die, you won't get credit for the kill.
-* Group unit kills don't count towards a players kill count, unless the player actually attacked the killed unit.

 ## Kill Scoring